Hovland rallies to win from 6 back and deny Morikawa No. 1

 Just about everything did.

-He closed with a 76 and tied for fifth.
 A victory would have made him the 25th player to reach No. 1 in the world since the ranking began in 1986.
-That still belongs to U.S. Open champion Jon Rahm, who didn’t play this week.
+That position still belongs to U.S. Open champion Jon Rahm, who didn’t play this week.

 Hovland was among five players who had at least a share of the lead at some point.
-That changed on the reachable par-4 14th for more than just Hovland.
+That changed on the reachable par-4 14th.

-First it was Sam Burns, a two-time winner this year who was tied for the lead when he put his tee shot just right of the green.
-Four times, with a fairway metal and a wedge, he hit up the slope and watched it roll back to his feet.
-He made triple bogey to fall back.
+In the group behind Burns, who made his triple bogey, Hovland had a lie so challenging in the bunker he thought about aiming away from the flag to make sure it stayed on the green.

-Next came Hovland, hitting his tee shot into a bunker.
-He blasted out and lightly pumped his fist when it dropped for an eagle.
-On the par-5 15th, Hovland hit his second shot with a breeze at his back to 20 feet and holed that for another eagle.
+“But I decided to just give it some extra speed, which has kind of been one of the things I’ve been struggling with around the greens,” he said.
+“If it’s a high-pressure situation, I tend to hit it soft instead of going for the open face and hit it hard.
+And I decided to do that there and it worked out.”

 Bryson DeChambeau finished his day with a triple bogey from the water.
 He was leading after 36 holes and finished in a tie for 14th in the 20-man field.